warpdotdev/docs/features/blocks.md

 The dropdown menu supports: (Dec 2021):

-* Copying the input and/or output of a Block to the clipboard (`CMD+SHIFT+C`) to copy with the keyboard).
+* Copying the input and/or output of a Block to the clipboard (`SHIFT-CMD-C`) to copy with the keyboard).
-* Sharing a Block (with formatting) by creating a web link.
-(See [example here](https://app.warp.dev/block/TxBPzaJ56fQyXYI4TI4Ia2).)
+* Sharing a Block (with formatting) by creating a [web permalink](https://app.warp.dev/block/TxBPzaJ56fQyXYI4TI4Ia2).
-  * You can always unshare the Block after.
-To unshare the Block: Go to Settings -> Shared Blocks
+  * To unshare a Block: settings -> shared blocks
   * Currently the link is viewable to anyone who has it, but in the future, you will be able to restrict viewing permissions to specific Warp users or email domains.
   * This is the only action in the app that sends command information to our server.
 It is explicitly opt-in.
 Our privacy principle is that any data sharing is opt-in and under the control of the user, and you should be able to remove or export that data from our servers at any time.
 Read our privacy policy here for [more information](https://www.warp.dev/privacy).